awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-document-cli.md

-# Create an SSM Document \(Command Line\)<a name="create-ssm-document-cli"></a>
+# Create an SSM document \(command line\)<a name="create-ssm-document-cli"></a>

-After you create the content for your custom SSM document, as described in [Writing SSM Document Content](create-ssm-doc.md#writing-ssm-doc-content), you can use the AWS CLI or AWS Tools for PowerShell to create an SSM document using your content\.
+After you create the content for your custom SSM document, as described in [Writing SSM document content](create-ssm-doc.md#writing-ssm-doc-content), you can use the AWS CLI or AWS Tools for PowerShell to create an SSM document using your content\.
 This is shown in the following command\.

 **Before You Begin**
 Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.
-For information, see [Install or Upgrade AWS Command Line Tools](getting-started-cli.md)\.
+For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 ------
 #### [ Linux ]